aditiraj2006/KrishiSetu/README.md

 ✅ Be respectful and collaborative with other contributors ✅ Ask questions if you're unsure about anything
 ✅ Update documentation when adding features
-✅ Give feedback to other contributors
+✅ Give constructive feedback to other contributors

 ### ❌ Don'ts